What is Aranesp?

 Use Aranesp exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 Aranesp is given every 1 to 4 weeks, depending on the condition you are treating.
-Follow your doctor's dosing instructions very carefully.
+You may also need to take blood pressure medication.
+Follow your doctor's instructions very carefully.

 You may need frequent medical tests to be sure this medicine is not causing harmful effects.
 Your injections may be delayed based on the results of these tests.

 Store in the refrigerator and protect from light.
-Do not freeze Aranesp, and throw away the medication if it has become frozen.
+Do not freeze Aranesp, and throw away the medicine if it has become frozen.